Northwest Therapy Group, PLLC

 Charlotte Heron, LMFT (North Wing - Lacey)

-My name is Charlotte and I am currently an LMFT.
-I have a Master’s Degree in Psychology emphasizing in Marriage and Family Therapy through Brandman University.
-Currently living in the city of Lacey for the past twelve years.
-I was brought up and married into a military family lifestyle, which led me to travel to my two favorite places: It
+My name is Charlotte and I am currently living in the city of Lacey.
+I have a Master’s Degree in Psychology emphasizing in Marriage and Family Therapy through

-My name is Charlotte and I am currently an LMFT.
+My name is Charlotte and I am currently living in the city of Lacey.
 I have a Master’s Degree in Psychology emphasizing in Marriage and Family Therapy through Brandman University.
 Currently living in the city of Lacey for the past twelve years.
 I was brought up and married into a military family lifestyle, which led me to travel to my two favorite places: Italy and Germany.

 I am a wife and mother of two wonderful children who like to keep me busy.
 We enjoy spending family time together: going on adventures, trying new foods, singing, painting, anything Disney or Anime, or finding new places to try.